dosyago/graderjs/README.md

   ```

   By default Grader creates an [Express app](https://expressjs.com/) for the background service server.
-- **server**: `<HTTPServer>` object.
+- **server**: `<HTTPServer> object`.
 If you want more control over the background service server Grader creates, you can create your own server and pass it in at launch using this option.
 For example, you might want to add TLS certificates, or you might want to use [Meteor](https://www.meteor.com/) instead of Express.
-- **keepConsoleOpen**: boolean.
+- **keepConsoleOpen**: `boolean`.
 Requests that the launcher process not exit and instead keep its console window open.
+- **doLayout**: `boolean or function(screen: {screenWidth, screenHeight}) -> ({screenWidth, screenHeight, x, y, width, height})`.
+Passed to the GUI window that automatically opens on app launch.
+Note that you can disable the default auto-open behaviour by using the `noWindow` flag.

+  The default value of `doLayout` is `true` which indicates the standard auto-centered golden-ratio dimensions layout where the GUI window opens in the middle of the screen in Golden proportion to the screen dimensions.
+Alternately you can pass a function.
+The function is called with the width and height of the screen and your function returns the `x,y` positional coordinates and the `width,height` dimensions of the GUI window that will open on startup.
+If `doLayout` is `false` then the GUI window will open *wherever* the OS decides to put it.
+  - **keepAlive**: `boolean`.
+Default is `false`.
+Keeps the background service (and therefore the app) running even *after* all GUI windows are closed.
+This will not kill the service on startup before any windows are open, it only affects behaviour on the closing (or crashing) of a GUI window, where the app will by default close its background service and exit if there are no GUI windows open.
+Note that this can also be overridden on a per-window basis by the `keepService` flag option to `API.ui.open()`, such that a window opened with `keepService` set to `true` will, when closing having been the last window open, not cause the whole app to exit.
+  - **noWindow**: `boolean`.
+Default is `false`.
+Launches the app without opening a GUI window.

 The standard use of Grader is to create a cross-platform GUI app using Node.JS and web technologies.
 But, using a couple of flags, you can modify the behaviour to non-standard uses.

 ***Note on Non Standard Uses***